Chimera: Harnessing Multi-Agent LLMs for Automatic Insider Threat Simulation: Design of Chimera

 \subsection{Agent Society Construction}

-With the organizational config and environment established, \chimera proceeds to generate an LLM agent society, which aims to represent each employee in the organization with an LLM agent.
-Building on prior works~\cite{li2023camel,yang2024oasis}, we employ multiple LLM agents per employee and form an ``agent bundle" for greater behavioral realism.
-Each agent bundle comprises multiple functional LLM agents equipped with specialized tools, including a \textit{user} agent~(responsible for task distribution and planning), and an \textit{assistant} agent~(responsible for providing solutions and using tools such as a terminal execution tool, browser search tool, and file operation tool).
-These tools are pre-defined with fine-grained prompts from the reference of existing open-sourced tools (e.g., Camel~\cite{li2023camel}) to ensure robust, accurate tool usage, enabling LLM agents to interact with the system environment much like real employees in industrial scenarios. \chimera supplies each agent bundle with key employee information extracted from the configuration file provided by the user~(e.g., name, role) and system identifiers retrieved through real-world systems~(e.g., container ID, IP address), assembling a unified employee profile as exampled in the Figure~\ref{fig:profile}.
-To simulate malicious behavior, \chimera identifies certain agents as insiders who execute threat activities within the system based on the attack configuration.
-These adversarial agents are assigned specific objectives and plan their attacks while still performing routine duties for a more challenging yet realistic setting in the real-world scenarios.
+With the organizational configuration and environment established, \chimera proceeds to construct an LLM-based agent society, where each employee in the organization is represented by an autonomous agent.
+Building on prior work~\cite{li2023camel,yang2024oasis}, we employ multiple collaborative LLM agents per employee, forming an ``agent bundle'' for greater behavioral realism.
+Each bundle comprises functional agents equipped with specialized tools, including a \textit{user} agent (responsible for task planning) and an \textit{assistant} agent (responsible for executing actions using tools such as the terminal, browser, and file operation utilities).
+These tools are configured with fine-grained prompts derived from open-sourced frameworks (e.g., CAMEL~\cite{li2023camel}) to ensure accurate and consistent interactions with the system environment.

+Each agent bundle is initialized with employee metadata (e.g., name, role, department) and system identifiers (e.g., container ID), forming a unified employee profile.
+To simulate adversarial behavior, \chimera designates agents as insiders who execute threat activities within the system based on the attack configuration.
+These adversarial agents are assigned specific attack objectives and plan their actions while continuing to perform routine duties.

 To emulate realistic human behavioral diversity, we follow prior research~\cite{besta2025psychologically}, which finds that assigning personality traits to LLM agents produces identifiable and personalized behavioral patterns.
 Accordingly, each agent in \chimera is parameterized by a lightweight personality profile based on the Myers-Briggs Type Indicator (MBTI)~\cite{myers1962myers}.
 This profile influences the agent's decision-making tendencies, communication frequency, writing tone, and risk tolerance.
 Such traits introduce controlled behavioral variability across agents, leading to emergent diversity in communication styles and work patterns that reflect real organizational dynamics.